Skip to content

 Detailed installation guide

-This little guide assumes you are using macOS with Laravel Valet.
+This little guide assumes you are using macOS with Laravel Valet or Herd.

 Create and cd into the project